-- By going to the GOV.UK website or nidirect website (for people in Northern Ireland) to download a claim form.
+You can also go to the GOV.UK website or nidirect website (for people in Northern Ireland) to download a claim form.

-How is Employment and Support Allowance (ESA) paid?
+How is Employment and Support Allowance paid?

 ESA is usually paid into a bank, building society, Post Office or National Savings account.

 Hello, this is a long rant so I apologise!
 I need to vent!I had a letter earlier this year informing me that I needed to be transferred to the new PIP benefit system as I was on DLA for many years.
 I...Samsam111